 Historical Past-Year Versions of Colorado Form DR 158N

-We have a total of five past-year versions of Form DR 158N in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form DR 158N in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: